leovan/leovan.me/content/en-resume.md

 - Development of a hybrid product life cycle identification model based on Bass Diffusion model, optimized time series similarity method and clustering method.
 It got an **accuracy of 95%+** when identifying the excess inventory products, which helped to make loans goods pledge decisions and calculate the loan-to-value ratio.
 - Development of product information fusion model and system with ElasticSearch which got **90%+ recognition accuracy** and provided accurate and relevant information, such as price, etc.

-### Smart Public Security (EzMap)

-_2013.11 ~ 2014.02, Algorithms Engineer_

-- Development of a series prediction algorithm based on EMD and SVR for crime analysis and time series prediction in smart city project.
-- Development of a serial crime cases identification algorithm based on k-Prototypes.
-- Development of public security metadata import tools and XML based police GIS database upgrade tools.

 ## Skills

 ### Programing Languages